 Once you have fixed and flipped the property, you can pay back the second mortgage on your property.
 The major advantage of a home equity loan with poor credit is that in most cases you can get a competitive interest rate on the money.

-2nd mortgages are advertised for 10 to 25 years with average interest rates is in the 5-8% range.
+2nd mortgages and HELOC loans are advertised for 10 to 25 years with average interest rates is in the 5-8% range.
 Home equity loans can close in two to four weeks, but are contingent upon your income and credit score.

+Private Money Lenders: Investors often turn to individuals or private companies for financing.
+Private money lenders can offer flexibility in terms and may be more lenient regarding the borrower’s background.
 Bank financing for fix and flips is more challenging than a decade ago, but it still can be an option for experienced investors.
 Generally, you will need to have two years of experience fixing and flipping homes, have a portfolio of properties for collateral, and a high credit score.
 Also, you need to have a registered fix and flip company and have cash to put down for down payments.
+Do more research on investment property loans.

 RealtyShares is one of the new and leading real estate crowdfunding websites.
 To date it has helped investors to fund thousands of fix and flips.
 At this time, the website has raised more than $300 million and has 92,000 registered users.